-- Remove the drive belt (use a long-handled ratchet to release tension)
+- Release drive belt tension (use a long-handled ratchet to release tension).

-- Use a pry bar to loosen the alternator from the mounting brackets
+- May need to use a pry bar to loosen the alternator from the mounting brackets.

-The fitting procedure is these steps in reverse.
+- The fitting procedure is these same steps in reverse.

 Alternator located at the rear of transverse or bottom on longitudinal

 The steps here are identical to the above.
 However, you’ll need to jack the vehicle up, support the vehicle on axle stands and remove the engine splash guard as you’ll likely be removing and fitting the alternator from underneath the vehicle.

 Challenges With Luxury Sedans, Sports Cars & Diesel Pick-Ups

 Luxury sedans, sports cars, and large diesel pickups have a couple of things in common.
 They are fun to drive but not so much fun to work on.
 No, sir, you’ll soon see why big-ass luxury vehicles are so dame expensive to work on.

 The problem is a lack of wrench swinging real estate under the hood, which is ironic, given the size of some of these vehicles.

 It’s not uncommon on high-end vehicles for even the simplest job to take unbelievable hours of labor.